Nishanth-123/Nishanth-123/README.md

 * :office: Android Developer at [@risor](https://www.risor.com)

-* 🌱 Love to explore things in technology. 🤣
+* 🌱 Love to explore things in technology and blog the things I learn on my way. 🤣

 * 👯 I look to collaborate with other passionate individuals

 * 🥅 ```Goals:``` Contribute more to Open Source projects and create impactful Android applications.

-* ⚡ I love to play cricket, badminton and love cooking.
+* ⚡ I love to play cricket, badminton and reading articles.

 * :birthday: Wish me on ```13th October```